 When I first became a team leader at the BBC, I found it a painful process.
-Although I’d led smaller teams before, I saw myself as a creative, leading creative projects with people like-minded people.
+Although I’d led smaller teams before, I saw myself as a creative, leading creative projects with like-minded people.
 Easy, really.

 But a few years ago I became an editor for the BBC’s Design & Technology division, directly managing seven people and co-leading a team of more than 20 people.
 I was responsible for service delivery of BBC Red Button and one of the duty editors of the BBC Homepage, which had 10 million weekly users.